Anne van Roden, MS, LMFT, Owner/Therapist

 Clinical Member of AAMFT: American Association of Marriage and Family Therapists

-Carly is a Licensed Marriage & Family Therapist Associate whose clinical interests include gifted children; therapeutic gaming; treating trauma in a way that integrates mind, body and spirit; grief, loss and change; LGBTQ couple/partnership and family challenges; gender and sexual identity development; spirituality and spiritual abuse; and utilizing the creative process to unlock personal growth potential.
-Carly received a Master of Science degree in Marriage & Family Therapy from Seattle Pacific University in 2017.
+Charlie is a Licensed Marriage & Family Therapist Associate whose clinical interests include gifted children and adults; therapeutic gaming; treating trauma in a way that integrates mind, body and spirit; grief, loss and change; LGBTQ couple/partnership and family challenges; gender and sexual identity development; spirituality and spiritual abuse; and utilizing the creative process to unlock personal growth potential.
+Charlie received a Master of Science degree in Marriage & Family Therapy from Seattle Pacific University in 2017.
 In addition to private practice, she works to provide academic support to students with learning challenges.

 WA State DOH Marriage & Family Therapy Associate License # MG 60820343